 It can take 20-45 minutes to finish getting you ready for the sleep study.
-Once ready you will be taken back to your room to begin the sleep study.
 We try to get all patients to bed by 11:30 PM unless other plans have been made.

-Once the sleep study is started you will be asked to urn off the TV, cell phone, etc.
+Once the sleep study is started you will be asked to turn off the TV, cell phone, etc.